MPragya-20/emojiSearch/README.md

-# emojiSearch App Using React JS
+# EmojiSearch App Using React JS

 The UI